- Administrative Details

 GPO Box 2005

 CANBERRA ACT 2601

-The department will not finalise an application for an International Airline Licence (IAL) until a relevant AOC has been approved by CASA.
+The Department will not finalise an application for an IAL until a relevant AOC has been approved by CASA.

-Note: that applicants for a limited code share only IAL and applicants intending to use wet-leased aircraft for proposed services are not required to supply this information in their application.
-However, such applicants are required to provide details of the operating airline in the proposed code share or wet-lease arrangement and are responsible for ensuring the operating airline has an approved Air Operator's Certificate for the proposed services.
+Note: Applicants for a limited code share only IAL and applicants intending to use wet-leased aircraft for proposed services are not required to supply this information in their application.
+However, such applicants are required to provide details of the operating airline in the proposed code share or wet-lease arrangement and are responsible for ensuring the operating airline has an approved AOC for the proposed services.

 Applicants are required to supply a copy of an insurance contract or certificate from an insurer evidencing that appropriate insurance is held by the applicant in relation to the following: